Today we’re tackling a question from a reader:

 Dear Work at Home Woman,

-My gut reaction to this question is no. But it’s been a long time since I’ve done any research on the topic, so, I decided to dig in and see if there were any new opportunities out there.
+My gut reaction to this question is no. But it’s been a long time since I’ve done any research on the topic, so I decided to dig in and see if there were any new opportunities out there.

 They all have a similar process in place.
-People who want to work from home pay these companies a fee (usually $50 – $100) for a starter kit, which includes supplies and directions on how to make the items.
-Once the kit is received individuals put the things together then sell them back to the company for a profit.
+People who want to work from home pay these companies a fee (usually $50 – $100) for an assembly starter kit, which includes supplies and directions on how to make the items.
+Once the assembly kit is received, the individual puts the pieces together, and sends the assembled products back to the company, hopefully for a profit.